EOSC-Data-Commons/data-commons-mcp/README.md

 >
 > `SEARCH_API_KEY` can be used to add a layer of protection against bots that might spam the LLM, if not provided no API key will be needed to query the API.

-You can use the prebuild docker image `ghcr.io/eosc-data-commons/data-commons-mcp:main`
+You can use the prebuilt docker image [`ghcr.io/eosc-data-commons/data-commons-mcp:main`](https://github.com/EOSC-Data-Commons/data-commons-mcp/pkgs/container/data-commons-mcp)

 Example `compose.yml`: